···

 Simplicity

-Gray requires nuance and holding contradictions.
-Two categories is faster to process.
+Gray requires holding contradictions.
+Two categories is faster to process than a spectrum.

 False Certainty